JiahuiLi1/Neural-Operator/README.md

 - [Codebase](#codebase)
 - [Contributing](#contributing)

-## A Taxonomy of Model-Based RL Algorithms
+## Classification of neural operator networks
-We’ll start this section with a disclaimer: it’s really quite hard to draw an accurate, all-encompassing taxonomy of algorithms in the Model-Based RL space, because the modularity of algorithms is not well-represented by a tree structure.
-So we will publish a series of related blogs to explain more Model-Based RL algorithms.
+We’ll start this section with a disclaimer:

 ## Papers
 ### Sub-journal of nature